openscholar/integrated_support/trello_integration/README.md

 How would I get the date of the next release if we only mark things as "next"?
 Is next good enough?

 Should cards have link status comments?  ie "This card controls desk/321".
 If yes, could removing them remove the link?
+  Removing comment -> disabling webhook won't work.
+Card doesn't send a webhook when comment is edited or deleted.
+I tried adding a webhook to the comment, and that went through, but it never fired.

 Trello cards have a due date.
 Use it?
 Or is it redundant/mutually exclusive with the "next" label of the list.

 When I fetch a card can I see its webhooks?
 Does this help in any way?

 Does this obviate sending from one service to another?
 If not, what ends up in trello?